 Visa – essential in the UK

 Visa Debit is the most popular debit card in the UK – and debit card is the most frequent payment method ahead of cash and credit cards.
 Visa Credit and Debit cards are issued by most banks.
-It has a 95% of market share of all issued debit and co-branded cards in the UK.
+According to industry association UK Finance, it has 97% market share of all issued debit and co-branded cards in the UK.
 Need we say any more?

 UK-issued Visa card transactions are almost always charged the same as UK-issued Mastercard and Maestro cards, and typically this transaction fee is the lowest between all card brands.